nigelhorne/Data-Fetch/README.md

 # SYNOPSIS

 Sometimes we know in advance that we'll be needing a value which is going to take a long time to compute or determine.
-This module fetches the value in the background so that you don't need to wait so long when you need the value
+This module fetches the value in the background so that you don't need to wait so long when you need the value.

+    use CalculatePi;
     use Data::Fetch;
     my $fetcher = Data::Fetch->new();
     my $object = CalculatePi->new(places => 1000000);